Skip to main content Skip to main navigation Skip to search

 Improving Greenhouse Gas Accounting

-To address stakeholder concerns, the Australian Government announced $28.7 million in funding in the 2024-25 Budget.
-This funding will go toward improving GHG accounting in the agriculture and land sectors at the national through to farm level by:
+Trusted and easy-to-use greenhouse gas (GHG) calculators are becoming an essential part of doing business for producers.
+To address stakeholder feedback on the inconsistencies among the range of GHG emissions calculators available, the Australian Government announced $28.7 million in funding in the 2024-25 Budget.
+This funding will support improvements in GHG accounting at the national through to farm level by:

-2. Developing, publishing and maintaining voluntary emissions estimation and reporting ‘standards’ (standards) for agriculture, fisheries and forestry industries (led by the Department of Climate Change, Energy, the Environment and Water)
+2. Developing, publishing and maintaining voluntary GHG emissions estimation and reporting ‘standards’ (guidelines) for agriculture, fisheries and forestry industries (led by DCCEEW).

 Voluntary Emissions Estimation and Reporting Standards Reference Group

-The Reference Group is co-chaired by the Department of Climate Change, Energy, the Environment and Water and the Zero Net Agriculture Cooperative Research Centre.
+The Reference Group is co-chaired by DCCEEW and the Zero Net Emissions from Agriculture Cooperative Research Centre.
 It includes representatives from industry, the supply chain, finance sector, First Nations groups, agricultural service providers and researchers.

 General enquiries